webqit/oohtml/README.md

 ### Declarative Module Imports

-HTML snippets should be reusable declaratively!

-Here, we get an `<import>` element that lets us do just that:
+HTML snippets should be reusable entire out of HTML!
+So, we get an `<import>` element that lets us do just that:

 ```html
 <body>